thespinmaster/GLX3000-GPS/README.md

 Install nano package
 ``opkg install nano``

 Change the port to the 5800.
-The port Cerbo for listens for gps data on
+The port the Cerbo GX for listens on for gps data
 ``nano /etc/config/gpsd``

 Check gpsd is working